Revision, as of September 17, 2025

 Individual Members may petition the Board of Trustees to convene an Individual Members meeting in accordance with the policies and procedures established by the Board of Trustees.

-Decisions at any Members' meeting shall be taken by a majority vote in the presence of a quorum.
+Decisions at any Members' meeting shall be taken by a majority vote.
 Members may designate another Member as their proxy, and that designated Member with the proxy may cast that vote on behalf of the member who provided the Proxy.
 If the Member who designates a proxy attends the meeting for which the proxy is provided, that Member may void the proxy and participate in whatever votes are taken.
+A vote via email will also suffice.

 Any Jewish organization in greater Columbia whose purposes support and enhance the mission and purpose of the Federation shall be eligible for Affiliation.